 The ICAC Act defines corrupt conduct as conduct engaged in by a public officer (whether or not the identity of the public officer is known) or by a public body:

-- that constitutes an offence, whether in the Territory or elsewhere, for which the maximum penalty is imprisonment for a term of at least two (2) years, with or without a fine; and
+- that constitutes an offence, whether in the Territory or elsewhere, for which the maximum penalty is imprisonment for a term of at least two (2) years

 - is connected to public affairs; and

-- that constitutes reasonable grounds for dismissing or terminating the services of a public officer; and
+- the conduct constitutes reasonable grounds for dismissing or terminating the services of a public officer; and

-Conduct is also corrupt conduct if it is engaged in by a person (whether or not a public officer or public body) that could impair public confidence in public administration that involves any of the following:
+Conduct is corrupt conduct if it is engaged in by a person (whether or not a public officer or public body) that could impair public confidence in public administration, and that involves any of the following:

 - collusive tendering;

-- intentionally or reckless providing false or misleading information in relation to an application for a licence, permit or other authority under legislation designed to;
+- intentionally or recklessly providing false or misleading information in relation to an application for a licence, permit or other authority under legislation designed to:

-- promote or protect health and safety, public health, the amenity of an area; or
+a) promote or protect health and safety, public health, the amenity of an area;

-- misappropriating or misusing public resources, or assisting in or dishonestly benefitting from the misappropriate or misuse of public resources;
+- misappropriating or misusing public resources, or assisting in or dishonestly benefitting from the misappropriation or misuse of public resources;

 - dishonestly obtaining or retaining employment or appointment as a public officer.